iamthemag/smartbag-location-tracker/README.md

 - **Persistent Storage**: Up to 50 PDFs per device with automatic cleanup
 - **Rich Metadata**: Track filename, upload time, QR count, file size for each PDF
 - **Individual Downloads**: Download any PDF from complete history
+- **PDF Deletion**: Delete individual PDFs with confirmation dialogs
-- **Real-Time Updates**: Instant notification when new PDFs are uploaded
+- **Real-Time Updates**: Instant notification when new PDFs are uploaded or deleted
 - **Organized Storage**: Device-specific folders with timestamped files

 ### 🔧 Technical Excellence